nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 ^^^^^^^^
 Scalable improves TCP performance to better utilize the available bandwidth of a highspeed wide area network by altering NewReno congestion window adjustment algorithm.
 When congestion has not been detected, for each ACK received in an RTT, Scalable increases its cwnd per:

 .. math::  cwnd = cwnd + 0.01
+   :label: scalablecwndincrement

 Following Linux implementation of Scalable, we use 50 instead of 100 to account for delayed ACK.